The best movies and series with actors from Stranger Things

 Winona Ryder – Girl Interrupted

 Before playing Joyce Byers, Winona Ryder had already been nominated for an Oscar for films like Little Women and The Age of Innocence.
-But for many fans, her best feature is Girl, Interrupted.
+But for many fans, the best feature of her career is Girl Interrupted.
 In the film, Ryder plays a young woman who is sent to an asylum after suffering a psychotic break.
 Angelina Jolie and Clea Duvall are also in the film (which is available on Netflix).

-In addition to playing Sheriff Hopper in Stranger Things, David Harbor joins the cast of the MCU in the role of the Red Guardian.
-The Soviet hero appears in the film Black Widow, starring Scarlett Johansson.
-In addition, Harbor gives a show in productions such as Brokeback Mountain, 007: Quantum of Solace and The Protector.
+In addition to playing Sheriff Hopper in Stranger Things, David Harbor joins the cast of the MCU in the role of the Red Guard.
+The Soviet hero appears in the movie Viva Negra, starring Scarlett Johansson.
+In addition, Harbor performs in productions such as Brokeback Mountain, 007: Quantum of Solace and The Protector.

 Natalia Dyer – Sin Camp